jihoonog/CMPUT-503/project-website/content/blog/exercise-2.md

 - {{< rawhtml >}} \(K_i = 0.075\) {{< /rawhtml >}}
 - {{< rawhtml >}} \(K_d = 0.0\) {{< /rawhtml >}}

+We used someone elses PID controller [3] for implementing PID control.

 1. What is the final location of your robot as shown in your odometry reading?